How to Fix 500 Internal Server Error: Advanced Troubleshooting Guide

 What is HTTP Error 500 or Internal Server Error?

-How the 500 Internal Server error appears?
+How does the 500 Internal Server error appear?

 • Internal Server Error